theviniis/frontend-interview_challenge/README.md

 - Add the capability of changing avatar

-It would be great to see these more deailt of your code, but we would love to hear your proposed list:
+It would be great to see these more details of your code, but we would love to hear your proposed list:
 - A fake login web page using a JWT token strategy (http://jwt.io)
 - Use of styled-componets (https://styled-components.com/)
 - DOM testing (https://github.com/testing-library/react-testing-library)